isomerpages/moe-concordpri/_for-parents/S1 Posting Exercise.md

 <b>MOE Website:</b> Contains essential and up-to-date information on S1 Posting process ([https://www.moe.gov.sg/s1-posting](https://www.moe.gov.sg/s1-posting))

 <b>SchoolFinder:</b> Similar to school profile page in the S1 IB, users can search and shortlist schools easily based on a set of criteria (e.g. location, CCA, PSLE score ranges, etc).
 The school information are up-to-date and secondary schools will publish their latest school information for the next academic year by Term 4.
-School staff may refer to the attached guide and the online tutorial guide to learn/refresh themselves on how to use the SchoolFinder ([https://go.gov.sg/schoolfinder](https://go.gov.sg/schoolfinder)).
+School staff may refer to the attached guide and the online tutorial guide to learn/refresh themselves on how to use the SchoolFinder <a href="https://go.gov.sg/schoolfinder">https://go.gov.sg/schoolfinder</a>.

 <ul>
 <li>Other digital resources are provided by MOE HQ through primary schools (e.g. DSA-Sec Information Sheet, S1 Posting Information Sheet, LENS packages, Microlearning Unit); and</li>